ialbert/pyblue-central/README.md

 The tool is currently under development with no releases.
 To install:

     git clone git@github.com:ialbert/pyblue.git
+    cd pyblue
     python setup.py develop

-Launch the demo server with
+This will locally install the scripts.
+Now launch a demo server with

-    pyblue serve -f pyblue/sites/basic
+    pyblue serve -f sites/basic

 Then visit `http://localhost:8080` to see the site.
-In parallel with open the files in the `pyblue/sites/basic` and look at the content of the files.
+In visit the `pyblue/sites/basic` folder and look at the content of the files that are then shown in the browser.

 What does the tool do?
 ----------------------